 What many don’t understand is that GMAs are not legal entities.
 They are areas drawn by the TWDB pursuant to statutory requirements.
 Therefore, they have no budgets, officers, or governing boards of their own.

 However, most groundwater planning occurs at GMA 8 meetings with GCD representatives.
 Activities at this regional level are governed by the Texas Water Code as well as regulations promulgated by the TWDB and TCEQ.

 Dallas-Fort Worth is in GMA 8, which includes the following 11 GCDs:

 - North Texas

 - Upper Trinity

 - Red River

 - Central Texas

 - Saratoga District

-Because these regional groundwater management area organizations are not legal entities, navigating the nuances between each area’s set of regulations may be a challenge.
+Because these groundwater management area organizations are not legal entities, navigating the nuances between each area’s set of regulations is a challenge.
 At McPherson Law Firm PLLC, we have decades of experience helping Texas landowners maintain access and rights to groundwater.
-We stay actively involved in the operations of both GCDs and GMAs in order to ensure you have the representation and advocacy you need.
+We stay actively involved in the operations of both GCDs and GMAs to ensure you have the advocacy you need.